-Disclaimer: I received this book from Tuttle Publishing in exchange for my honest review.
+Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided based on season: Basic Recipes, Spring Recipes, Summer Recipes, Autumn Recipes, and Winter Recipes.

 The contents page at the beginning includes a full list of the recipes for easy reference with notes on whether the specific recipe is vegan, gluten-free, or if it can easily be made so with substitutions.

 I personally love Patricia’s many tips including to set deep-fried food on a wire rack over a baking sheet instead of paper towels to keep them more crisp.
 She also discusses other cooking techniques along with menu planning guides and ways to find the best produce.

 The photography is provided by Sarah Culver.
 Many of the recipes are accompanied by a beautifully styled quarter to full page photo of the finished dish.
 A handful have step-by-step photos to demonstrate wrapping, stuffing, and other techniques.
 There are also a few family photos in the introduction.
-Measurements are provided in US Customary and Metric.
-Every recipe has a headnote with background information, tips, and variations.

 These Curried Vegetable Turnovers are savory little puffs inspired by the curry puffs of Singapore.
 Instead of having a fried short-crust pastry base, this version uses premade puff-pastry and are baked for an easier and lighter alternative.

 The turnovers are filled with a curry-spiced combination of potatoes, carrots, and bell peppers.
 Other possible additions include hard-boiled eggs and vegetables such as corn, peas, or celery.

 I also made the Blanched Baby Spinach with Sesame Sauce, Spring Fried Rice with Asparagus and Cilantro, Mushu Vegetable “Burritos,” and Warming Vegetable Pho.

 The Mushu Vegetable “Burritos” are filled with eggs, mushrooms, cabbage, carrots, bean sprouts, and green onions.
 Instead of the traditional pancake, premade tortillas are used for the base for easy weeknight preparation.
-The burritos are seasoned with hoisin sauce and chili paste that can be brushed on using homemade green onion brushes (loved this touch).
+The burritos are seasoned with hoisin sauce and chili paste that can be brushed on using homemade green onion brushes (loved this).